Relaxation toward an Ideal Chern Band through Coupling to a Markovian Bath

 where $\frac{\delta H_S}{\delta P(\mathbf{k})} =[\frac{\delta H_S}{\delta P_{ij}(\mathbf{k})}]$ denotes the functional derivative of the Hartree-Fock energy density functional

-(The appearance of functional derivatives is because we have a continuum of components $P_{ij}(\mathbf{k})$ parametrized by $\mathbf{k}$.)
+The appearance of functional derivatives is because we have a continuum of components $P_{ij}(\mathbf{k})$ parametrized by $\mathbf{k}$.
 For a finite lattice with (twisted or not) periodic boundary conditions, this functional derivative naturally reduces to an ordinary derivative, since only a finite set of momenta appears in the Fourier decomposition of $P$.
+We now expand the form factor, $\mathrm{tr}\!\big[P(\mathbf{k})P(\mathbf{k}-\mathbf{q})\big]$ in Eq.~(\ref{eq:HS}) in small $\mathbf{q}$ and take the lowest nontrivial part.
+(We will later consider the cases without the small $\mathbf{q}$ approximation.)
+The lowest order $\mathbf{q}^0$ term just gives an overall constant so we ignore this term in the discussion below, and the first order term vanishes.
+Expanding up to a quadratic order in $\mathbf{q}$, we write